Our 2018 Dash Cam Recommendations & Top Picks

 This is the most difficult recommendation to make.
 Most 2-channel Dash Cams on the market now contain the latest Sony STARVIS sensor so differences in video quality is becoming increasingly marginal.
 However some brands incorporate other features that complement this new sensor to enhance video quality even further.
 One brand that does this effectively is DOD.

-Both of these 2-channel Dash Cam models currently have the best video quality on the 2-channel market.
-They provide Australian drivers with the best video evidence on the road.
+Both of these 2-channel Dash Cam models currently have the best all round video quality on the 2-channel market – both day and night.

 Both DOD Dash Cam models have a Parking Surveillance feature to record footage while parked (parking mode operation requires a hardwire kit).
-The DOD parking mode feature however is more basic, not as intuitive and not as customisable than some of our recommended parking mode Dash Cams, like the BlackSys CH-200 or BlackVue DR750S-2CH.
+The DOD parking mode feature is alittle more basic as some of our recommended parking mode Dash Cams, like the BlackSys CH-200 or BlackVue DR750S-2CH.

 Parking Mode on the DOD duals is not pre-buffered.
 This means that when the cameras are triggered by motion or impact, they start recording a 1 minute video file after the trigger is made.
-There is no recorded footage before the motion or impact trigger.
+There is no recorded footage before the motion or impact trigger which some people like.

-If you are after the best, dual channel video quality currently on the market the DOD dual Dash Cams provide that.
+If you are after the best overall dual channel video quality currently on the market, the DOD dual Dash Cams provide that.
 The more affordable price point, superior video quality and included extras that come with the DOD 2-channel Dash Cams make them an attractive choice.

 So which one?
 DOD RC500S-2CH or LS500W-2CH?